pragyagupta333/SQL_Concepts/08_Scans_Execution_Plan_Postgres.md

-# Operations In Execution Plans Of postgres
+# Scan Operations In Execution Plans Of postgres
 ## Types Of Scans

 ## 1. Seq Scan